 Third-party loans made from 6th April 1999 will become taxable on 5th April 2019 – plus interest if HMRC has raised an enquiry.
 You will have until then to come to an arrangement.

 Do not ignore the Loan Charge.
-If you are aware or discover that you are currently using a disguised remuneration scheme, it is best to remove yourself immediately and use a compliant provider.
+If you are currently using a disguised remuneration scheme, it is best to remove yourself immediately and use a compliant provider.

 Seek advice on the 2019 Loan Charge